Welcome to BCRP Aquatics!

 - Roosevelt - 150 swimmers per session

-Park Pools season ends on September 2, 2019
+Park Pools are officially closed on September 3, 2019

 Please note that Harford/Lanvale pool is experiencing delays in opening.
 We apologize for the inconvenience.